alandre/redux-loading-manager/README.md

 | successPostfix | String | _SUCCESS      | Postfix of success action types.
 Sets `isLoading` to false.    |
 | errorPostfix   | String | _ERROR        | Postfix of error action types.
 Also sets `isLoading` to false. |

-If you want to use the loading reducer with the other name, you should pass its name as the third argument of `selectIsLoading` function:
+If you want to use the loading reducer with the other name, you should pass its name as the second argument of `createIsLoadingSelector` function:

 ```js
 // rootReducer.js